Ed Chen

 Design Contribution Within Cross-Functional Team

-• Scaling Design Through Systems: Designed component infrastructure that enabled a 150-person cross-functional organization to deliver consistent, compliant UIs across 40+ countries.
+• Scaling Design Through Systems: Designed component infrastructure that enabled a 150-person cross-functional organization to deliver consistent, compliant UIs across 40+ countries — empowering PMs and engineers to assemble interfaces autonomously.
+This systems-first approach ensured design quality scaled beyond individual output through systematic governance.

-• Cross-Functional Collaboration: Partnered with Legal, PM, Engineering, Marketing, and C-suite.
+• Cross-Functional Collaboration: Partnered with Legal on regulatory requirements, Product Management on roadmap prioritization, Engineering on technical constraints, Marketing on content strategy, and C-suite on strategic vision.
 Design decisions were informed by collective input, not made in isolation.

 DOMAIN DEDICATION